Complaints Procedure for Commercial Waste Norwood Services

 Upon receipt of a complaint, an automatic acknowledgement will normally be issued within a short timeframe.
 This acknowledgement confirms that the matter has been logged and indicates the expected timescale for a substantive response.
 During the initial assessment we will determine whether the complaint relates to collection operations, billing, policy, or contractor conduct, and allocate the case to the appropriate team.
 Priority will be given to complaints that pose environmental, health or safety risks.

-Inspector reviewing waste transfer records Investigation process: Investigations are conducted in a structured manner.
+A large green metal skip situated on a patch of grass in a residential area, filled with a variety of wooden planks, panels, and debris, some appearing weathered and unevenly stacked.
+The skip's sides are reinforced with orange reflective tape, and its lid is open, revealing the construction waste inside.
+In the background, there are trees with green foliage, a brick house partially covered with blue tarpaulin, and a concrete path.
+The scene appears to be part of a rubbish removal operation, with the skip placed on a driveway or garden area in Norwood, reflecting services provided by Commercial Waste Norwood for clearing construction or renovation debris.
+Investigation process: Investigations are conducted in a structured manner.
 The investigator will review service logs, route records and any photographic evidence, and may contact on-site staff or third-party contractors where appropriate.
 The process aims to establish facts and identify corrective actions.
 Investigations strive to be thorough yet proportionate so that outcomes are reached within stated timelines.

 Typical steps in the investigation include: